 He had perceived my presence in the room.

-He then said a despairing utterance of 'Beshrew me not' that I understood, as a plea for help.
+He said a despairing utterance of 'Beshrew me not!'

 There was profuse perspiration coming from his swollen cheeks.